kedanco/100-days-kallaway-log/README.md

 With simple if statements, I even managed to fix a glitchy transition whenever the clock reset to 0 seconds. yay!

 **Link to work:**

+### Day 7: 9th January Tuesday, 2018

+**Today's Progress:** Javascript30 Day 4

+**Thoughts:** Managed to squeeze in time to complete my JS30 before another dance class - handling arrays today!
+Had a great time trying out and following the video, and editing my answers to the ES6 syntax.

+Since everything's console-log based in this lesson, I don't think I'll put it up unless I have a very great idea how to display these.. haha!

+**Link to work:**

+### Day 8: 10th January Wednesday, 2018

+**Today's Progress:** Javascript30 Day 5

+**Thoughts:** Flex panels was fun.
+Always wanted to do something like this!
+Shall dedicate some time to learning flex after I'm familiar with Grid.

+Maybe for my dance site, I should add this in as one of the contents on the site.

+**Link to work:**